 Anyhow – the tour itself.

-After a bit of confusion at the reception about what I was there for, we were taken up to a meeting room where the heritage manager gave us a run though of the history of the site and the hotel.
+After a bit of confusion at the reception about what I was there for, we were taken up to a meeting room where the heritage manager gave us a run through of the history of the site and the hotel.

 After confirming that we can take photos – the group are taken down to a ballroom space, with its raised orchestra level – now largely unused as most events rely on pre-recorded music.
 The floor is carpeted, but underneath it is a sprung wooden dance floor.
 However, they now bring in a temporary wooden floor to sit on top of the carpet if someone wants a dance floor now, as the original floor is a too old for such vigorous activities.